krauseannelize/nb-math-ms-exercises/s02_conditional_probability/exercises-conditional-probability.md

 $P(B \mid A) = \dfrac{P(A \cap B)}{P(A)} = \dfrac{4}{15} \div \dfrac{6}{10} = \dfrac{4}{15} \times \dfrac{10}{6} = \dfrac{4 \times 10}{15 \times 6} = \dfrac{40}{90} = \dfrac{4}{9}$

-The probability of taking out a red ball after a blue one has been taken out is $\dfrac{4}{9}$ or 0.44.
+The probability of taking out a red ball after a blue one has been taken out is $\dfrac{4}{9}$ or $0.44$.

 ---

 ## Exercise 2

-What is the probability that two cards drawn from a 36-card deck belong to the same suit?
+>What is the probability that two cards drawn from a 36-card deck belong to the same suit?

 $A$ | First card from suit X
 $B$ | Second card also from suit X